 NAC grant recipients are required to keep a copy of their original grant application, financial records, supporting documents, statistical records and all other records pertinent to NAC grants for a minimum of three years after the end of the project.
 Grant funds may be considered taxable income.
 Please consult with qualified tax consultants.

 RELIGIOUS ART AND ACTIVITIES/PROJECTS

 NAC funds cannot be used for projects (by an organization, institution or individual) with implicit religious content that may be perceived as advancing a religious purpose.
-Religious organizations may apply for a Project Grant to support arts or cultural activities or programming where related artistic expression is a primary focus.
-However, the project cannot occur or coincide with a religious activity or service, or be viewed as attempting to convert people to a particular religious viewpoint, nor can the project or program occur or coincide with a religious activity or service.
+Religious organizations may apply for NAC funds to support arts or cultural activities or programming where related artistic expression is a primary focus.
+The project cannot occur or coincide with a religious activity or service, or be viewed as attempting to convert people to a particular religious viewpoint.

 TAX EXEMPTION, 501(C)3 STATUS

-Tax exemption is a classification of the Internal Revenue Service.
+TAX EXEMPTION, 501(c)3 STATUS Tax exemption is a classification of the Internal Revenue Service.
 An organization may file itself, although the advice of an accountant or an attorney is recommended.
-Advice may also be obtained from the IRS at www.irs.gov.
+Advice may also be obtained from the IRS at irs.gov.

-For the purposes of NAC grant guidelines, an underserved area is defined by geographic isolation and/or limited access to quality arts resources and programs.
+For the purposes of NAC Grants Guidelines, an underserved area is defined by geographic isolation and/or limited access to quality arts resources and programs.
 Underserved people are those potential arts participants who may not be currently served by an organization’s or institution’s programs.
-Within these definitions, applicants are asked to identify their own underserved populations.
+Within these definitions, applicants are asked to identify their own underserved populations and definition.